 During calibration, participants are asked to follow a moving dot moving across the screen.
 This takes about 10 seconds.
 The simple procedure allows Oculid to learn more about the characteristics of the persons' eyes, and is necessary for the eye tracking technology to work as accurately as possible.

-A few conditions can negatively impact the quality of the eye tracking data, namely wearing glasses with shiny frames and completing the test under particularly bright lighting conditions that lead to squinting.
+A few conditions can negatively impact the quality of the eye tracking data, namely wearing glasses with shiny frames, wearing masks and completing the test under particularly bright lighting conditions that lead to squinting.
 Fortunately, these are easy to avoid.
-To optimize your eye tracking results, participants are advised to take off their glasses (when possible) and complete the test in a place with indirect natural or artificial light.
+To optimize your eye tracking results, participants are advised to take off their glasses (when possible), masks and complete the test in a place with indirect natural or artificial light.

 A fixation can be defined as a state when the eye remains relatively still over a period of time, for example, when the eye temporarily rests on a syllable during reading.
 Fixations are highly correlated to a person's focus of attention.
 Therefore, longer fixations on a specific object will indicate that user's attention has been caught, whereas shorter fixations will reveal areas of your product that are of lesser interest to the tester.

 Eye-tracking metrics should always be interpreted with respect to the task that your testers accomplished.
 In order to help you with the interpretation, here are some examples to get you started:

 - In general, longer fixation durations indicate deeper mental processing and more effortful cognitive processes, whereas shorter fixations indicate higher mental workload if people fail in accomplishing a task.

 - Many short fixations can be indicative for poor design, as users are searching for something specific, but can’t find it.

 - More fixations within a specific area could indicate the high semantic importance of that area.
 Or conversely, in a search website task, this might indicate that your testers have trouble interpreting the information in that area.